Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Policy choices for compliance with social contracts

 \section{Policy choices for compliance with social contracts}

 As explained before we are interested in using DLT's to create a type of {\em digital bond} which will encourage compliance with social contracts.
 Figure \ref{fig: Token} provides a visual representation of this basic idea.
-In order to engage with this social scheme each agent stakes an amount of tokens (to which some monetary cost is associated) that acts as a bond.
-The whole process can be made automatic by using smart contracts (these are distributed computer programs which execute as soon as certain conditions are met) \cite{ethereum} to carry out the operations of deposit and return of the tokens.
+In order to engage with this social scheme each agent stakes an amount of tokens (to which some monetary cost is associated) that acts as a bond. {This is shown in Figure \ref{fig: Token}, by the arrow that goes from the agent to the transaction $T_C$ in the distributed ledger.
+The transaction $T_C$ represents the deposit of the tokens from the wallet of the agent to the wallet of a smart contract (these are distributed computer programs which execute as soon as certain conditions are met \cite{ethereum1}\cite{ethereum2}).
+Once the smart contract verifies that the agent complied with the rules of of social contract $E$, it returns the funds to the agent wallet (through a subsequent transaction).
+Notice that due to the nature of smart contracts, the operations of deposit and return of the tokens are carried out automatically}.
 All these operations are recorded on a DLT that is shared amongst all agents (anonymously).